Mark van Bommel: Early years

 Van Bommel started his coaching career as an assistant manager in January 2014, joining the Netherlands U17 national team under Maarten Stekelenburg.
 On 1 September 2015, he joined his father-in-law Bert van Marwijk at the Saudi Arabia national team, serving as assistant there for two years.
 On 25 April 2017, he was appointed head coach of the PSV youth (U19) team.
 On 23 March 2018, he reunited with van Marwijk at the Australia national team, assisting him at the 2018 FIFA World Cup.

 PSV Eindhoven

 On 22 June 2018, Eredivisie champions PSV Eindhoven announced Van Bommel as manager on a three-year deal.
 He replaced Phillip Cocu, who had left for Fenerbahçe.

 He made his senior managerial debut in the 2018 Johan Cruyff Shield against Feyenoord on 4 August, losing on penalties after a goalless draw.
-A week later in his first Eredivisie game, PSV won 4–0 at home to FC Utrecht.
+A week later in his first Eredivisie game, PSV won 4–0 at home to Utrecht.
 After 14 consecutive victories at the start of the season, his side lost 2–1 at Feyenoord.

 On 16 December 2019, Van Bommel was sacked by PSV with the team in fourth, following a loss to Feyenoord.